Life Alert Medical Alert System Review

 FYI: Life Alert receives approximately 2 million calls for assistance every year.
 And more than 45,000 of these involve life-saving responses that prevent potentially catastrophic outcomes.

-I like that Life Alert’s response centers are TMA Five Diamond-certified (the gold standard for the industry), and the products are UL listed.
-Overall, Life Alert is a trusted name.
-But let’s take a closer look to see how their alert systems perform compared to the best medical alert systems available today.
+I like that Life Alert’s response centers are TMA Five Diamond-certified2 (the gold standard for the industry), and the products are UL listed.3 These certifications give proof that Life Alert is a brand you can trust, both for their monitoring service and the quality of their equipment.

 My Full Experience With Life Alert